 Make an introduction.

 Before the call transfer, brief your colleague on the customer’s situation.
 (You can do this with or without the caller on the line.)
 This is an important step that will save them from explaining their needs again.
 Ask if there’s anything else you can do and thank them for their patience as you and your team work to resolve their issue.

 That’s it!
 You’ve mastered the art of the perfect call transfer.

 If you’ve recently launched a small business, you know it requires some major juggling.
 Maybe you’re the one answering calls right now (and your “team” is just one other person).
 Or maybe you’re using your personal cell as a business phone until things really get going.
 Whatever your situation, you need a fast, easy way to transfer calls.

 Many small business owners find that VoIP (phone service via the internet) is a hassle-free way to do a whole slew of things that traditional phone systems just can’t offer, including the ability to turn your personal cell phone into your business phone.

 When it comes to transferring calls, VoIP allows you to do so without much effort at all.
 Which is exactly what you need when you’ve got customers with burning questions, a video conference starting in five minutes, and your mom on the line about to give you her famous brisket recipe.
-(Apparently, the secret’s in the sauce, which sounds perfect for lunch y your business.
+(Apparently, the secret’s in the sauce, which sounds perfect for lunch and your business.
 We’ll take a double helping! #yespleaseandthankyou!)